The Lost Bus: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 28 critics, indicating "generally favorable" reviews.

 In a review for The Washington Post, Ty Burr described the film as an "effective human drama" while praising the visual effects.
 Burr, who awarded the movie 2.5 out of 4 stars, also wrote that the visual effects sometimes overpowered the characters.
 Manohla Dargis of The New York Times gave the movie an unfavorable review, criticizing the dialogue as "formulaic".
 Donald Clarke of The Irish Times wrote: "Worth catching on its brief theatrical run.
 Turn it up loud if stuck with the small screen."
-Damon Wise for Deadline Hollywood wrote that the film is much like Greengrass's other films in that it is about "ordinary people in extraordinary circumstances" and calls it a "trip in more than one sense of the word."
+In a 3 out of 4 review, Lindsey Bahr of the Associated Press wrote: "Perhaps these things really did unfold as they're presented, but at times it feels like you're suddenly on the Universal Studio Tour.
+Still, it's impossible to take your eyes off the screen."
+Damon Wise of Deadline Hollywood wrote that the film is much like Greengrass's other films in that it is about "ordinary people in extraordinary circumstances" and calls it a "trip in more than one sense of the word."
 Peter Bradshaw of The Guardian called it as "a dynamically shot and earnestly performed real-life disaster movie".
 David Rooney of The Hollywood Reporter wrote: "Bringing his characteristic flair for ramping up tension with handheld cameras and rapid cutting, Greengrass illustrates how easily the combination of lax safety standards and fire-friendly weather can build in what seems like a heartbeat into a mass-casualty event."

-Brian Truitt of USA Today wrote: "The Lost Bus is a cathartic quest and character study that works thanks to McConaughey’s steeliness and Greengrass’ ability to put you on the edge of your seat."
+Brian Truitt of USA Today wrote: "The Lost Bus is a cathartic quest and character study that works thanks to McConaughey's steeliness and Greengrass' ability to put you on the edge of your seat."
 Helen O'Hara of Empire wrote: "The fire scenes are terrifying and may well sear themselves into your brain, but however well-intentioned, the human element is less involving than the disaster they must endure."
-Peter Debruge of Variety wrote: "The whole movie, Greengrass has been giving audiences the wildfire’s POV, propelled by high winds and blowing embers in all directions [...]
-This is presumably the segment audiences will pay to see, and if they’re watching on Apple TV+, they can skip straight to this part."
+Peter Debruge of Variety wrote: "The whole movie, Greengrass has been giving audiences the wildfire's POV, propelled by high winds and blowing embers in all directions [...]
+This is presumably the segment audiences will pay to see, and if they're watching on Apple TV+, they can skip straight to this part."
 Kate Erbland of IndieWire wrote: "For once, zooming in proves to be prohibitive, only in seeing the scope of this mind-bending tragedy does Greengrass truly find his most important story."
-Caryn James of BBC wrote: "The Lost Bus doesn't have to bludgeon viewers with a message or with its timely resonance.
+Caryn James of the BBC wrote: "The Lost Bus doesn't have to bludgeon viewers with a message or with its timely resonance.
 Greengrass lets us feel it."
 Katie Doll of Comic Book Resources wrote: "The Lost Bus is an eagle's-eye overview of people coming together as a community, and that in of itself is enough for a sublime movie."